tideflow-io/tideflow-docs/docs/services-webparsy.md

 title: Web scraping
 ---

 Tideflow integrates with [webParsy](https://github.com/joseconstela/webparsy).
-An easy to use web scraper written in NodeJS that uses YAML definitions.
+An easy to use web scraper that uses YAML definitions.

-With WebParsy's service, you can obtain data from websites and use it as part of your processes logic.
+WebParsy's service let's your workflows obtain data from websites and use it as part the processes logic.

-When adding your web scraper step to your workflows, you must define the web scraping tasks via the UI.
+When adding your web scraper step to your workflows, you must define the web scraping steps.

 A quick example that scrapes Madrid’s temperature would be: